infernojs/eslint-plugin-inferno/docs/rules/no-render-return-value.md

 # inferno/no-render-return-value

-� Disallow usage of the return value of ReactDOM.render.
+📝 Disallow usage of the return value of Inferno.render.

-� This rule is enabled in the ☑️ `recommended` [config](https://github.com/infernojs/eslint-plugin-inferno/#shareable-configs).
+💼 This rule is enabled in the ☑️ `recommended` [config](https://github.com/infernojs/eslint-plugin-inferno/#shareable-configs).

 <!-- end auto-generated rule header -->